feffjorn/tictactoe/README.md

 ### Remaining Bugs

+- Players can still pick other letters then X and O
 - Writing letters instead of numbers in the console crashes the game
 - Leaving the row empty and not entering anything crashes the game